WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-02-history-of-the-pack-the-minds-grand-arc-pt1.md

 He sat sourly looking at the holo screen, then angrily punched in a series of commands on his chair’s console.
 The screen lit up with a data transmission signal and he waited.
 His face hard but composed, until a solid tone sounded that the signal was in the clear.

 He loathed what he was now forced to do.
-He would have to acquiesce to his great rival and ask for a favour.
+He would have to acquiesce to his great rival and ask for a favour, "Hello, Vlad."

-"Hello, Vlad."

 ![PackHist017_ArchNadeom_Pt1(by_WarWolff)](/assets/img/archivist/PackHist017_ArchNadeom_Pt1(by_WarWolff).PNG "ArchNadeom")